rickb777/runtemplate/BUILTIN.md

 The threadsafe collections and non-threadsafe collections are generally not intended to be used together directly, although it is possible to transfer content from either collections of one category to collections of the other category.

 If you want to mix both categories, you will need to generate the output code with different prefixes or in different packages.
 To set a prefix, pass `Prefix=Abc` or similar to `runtemplate`.
 To do the latter, specify different directories for the generated code via `-output`.

+In the description that follows, examples are given of applying the templates to two types, `int` and `Apple`; the latter is a placeholder for any other type (it's actually an empty struct).

 ## General Flags